Brian Rimpf

-Brian Timothy Rimpf (born February 11, 1981) is a former American football offensive tackle.
-He was drafted by the Baltimore Ravens in the seventh round of the 2004 NFL Draft.
-He played college football at East Carolina.
+Brian Timothy Rimpf (born February 11, 1981) is an American former professional football player who was an offensive tackle for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the East Carolina Pirates and was selected by the Ravens in the seventh round of the 2004 NFL draft.

 Rimpf also played for the New Orleans VooDoo and California Redwoods.

 Rimpf is a former teacher and head football coach at Jack Britt High School in Fayetteville, North Carolina.
 He is now the head coach and athletic director at Camden High School in South Carolina.

-Early years
+Early life

 Rimpf played high school football at Leesville Road High School in Raleigh.

 He was taught principles of business and business law at Harnett Central High School in Angier, North Carolina.

 College career

-Rimpf played college football at East Carolina University where he was First-team All Conference USA twelve times in his career.
+Rimpf played college football at East Carolina University where he was First-team All Conference USA four times in his career.